bufbuild/protoc-gen-validate/README.md

 #### Java

 Java generation is integrated with the existing protobuf toolchain for java projects.
-For Maven projects, add the following to your pom.xml.
-Gradle projects follow a similar pattern.
+For Maven projects, add the following to your pom.xml or build.gradle.

 ```xml
 <dependencies>